m7r/grunt-ngdocs/README.md

 ####scripts
 [default] ['angular.js']
 Set which angular.js file or addional custom js files are loaded to the app.
-This allows the live examples to use custom directives, services, etc. The documentation app works with angular.js 1.0.+ and 1.1.+.
+This allows the live examples to use custom directives, services, etc. The documentation app works with angular.js 1.2+ and 1.3+.
+If you include your own angular.js include angular-animate.js too.

 Possible values:

-  - ['angular.js'] use angularjs 1.1.5 delivered with ngdocs
+  - ['angular.js'] use angular and angular-animate 1.2.16 delivered with grunt-ngdocs
   - ['path/to/file.js'] file will be copied into the docs, into a `grunt-scripts` folder
   - ['http://example.com/file.js', 'https://example.com/file.js', '//example.com/file.js'] reference remote files (eg from a CDN)
   - ['../app.js'] reference file relative to the dest folder